GuenterQuast/PhyPiDAQ/README.md

 #
 # -- configuration options for graphical display
 #
 Interval: 0.1                # logging interval
 #NHistoryPoints: 120          # number of points used in history buffer
 DisplayModule: DataLogger    # history of channel signals
 #DisplayModule: DataGraphs    # text, bar-graph, history and xy-view
+#DisplayModule: null          # no graphical display
 #Title: Demo                  # display title
 #XYmode:     false            # enable/disable XY-display
 ## if more than two channels active: